-Report graffiti vandalism whenever you find it whether it is on private or public property to Council's Customer Services Centre early on telephone (04) 237 5089; or email to firstname.lastname@example.org (graffiti in subject line).
+Report graffiti vandalism whenever you find it whether it is on private or public property to us on phone (04) 237 5089; or email to email@example.com (graffiti in subject line).
 Please provide the nearest address and description of the graffiti.

-You can volunteer yourself, business or community group to assist with graffiti initiatives, please contact the Graffiti Management Coordinator on telephone (04) 237 5089.
+You can volunteer yourself, your business or community group to assist with graffiti initiatives.
+Contact our Graffiti Management Coordinator on telephone (04) 237 5089.

-Graffiti Guardians – Adopt a Street Project is a chance to do something practical in your area which makes a positive difference to the city and your neighbourhood.
-Adopt a street is where you live or pass each day on your way to work, taking the kids to school, or walking the dog etc. You can also enlist the help of your neighbours by getting them on board as well.
+Graffiti Guardians – Adopt a Spot Project is a chance to do something practical in your area which makes a positive difference to the city and your neighbourhood.
+Adopt a Spot can be where you live or pass each day on your way to work, taking the kids to school, or walking the dog etc. You can also enlist the help of your neighbours by getting them on board as well.

 To become a graffiti guardian:

-- Phone the PCC Contact Centre on (04) 237 5089 and ask them to log you as a Graffiti Guardian.
+- Phone us on (04) 237 5089 and ask to be put you in touch with the Graffiti Management Coordinator.

-To report a graffiti offender in action where the offender is either still at work or near by, notify the Police immediately using the "111" emergency service.
+To report a graffiti offender in action where the offender is either still at work or near by, notify the Police immediately on "111".

 In non-urgent situations, where you have details of the offender or offenders who have left the scene, notify the Police on their Customer Services telephone (04) 238 1400.